threshold-network/design-system-docs/molecules/readme.md

 ![molecules](https://user-images.githubusercontent.com/57226633/196543784-ffa4e996-984c-4b64-9c38-95c652a6f2be.png)

-# Molecules
+# 🏠 Molecules

-A "Molecule" are two or more atoms combined to create a more complex UI element.
+A **molecule** in a design system are two or more atoms combined to create a more complex UI element.

 To learn more about using atomic design systems, refer to this section of Brad Frost's book Atomic Design: https://atomicdesign.bradfrost.com/chapter-2/